 Thousands of Chicago borrowers are 30 days or more behind on their Freddie Mac-owned or managed mortgages.
 These homeowners may be eligible for assistance with making their mortgages more affordable, including a loan modification, forbearance, a reduction in principal, or more options.
-Click here for more on principal reduction.
+Click here for more on principal reduction programs for mortgages.

 Freddie Mac is being pro-active.
 They are proactively contacting these homeowners, as well as others whose loan modification efforts have previously been unsuccessful, to talk to these borrowers about their options.
 These homeowners who may be eligible are will be contacted by either Neighborhood Housing Services of Chicago Inc. or the Latin United Community Housing Association to receive financial counseling and other assistance.

 The centers being established, and the pro-active approach being taken by Freddie Mac, will give the banks and lenders a chance to work directly with a homeowner to prevent a foreclosure.
 The Neighborhood Housing Services of Chicago is a key agency in this process.
 In the past the bank or lender always slowed down the loan modification process, and the goal now is to break down these barriers and provide relief as quickly as possible.